Signed in as:

 1-2 hour hike in Poultney with a view of Lake St. Catherine.
 Formerly owned by Green Mountain College.
 Trails and parking remain open to the public.

--This section of multiple-use trail is partially co-aligned with the Poultney River & Rail Trail.
+This section of multiple-use trail is partially co-aligned with the Poultney River & Rail Trail.
+The D&H Rail Trail is maintained by the State of Vermont Department of Forests, Parks, and Recreation.

 Castleton University Trails Map